 Sexual Assault Statistics

 According to RAINN.org (2017) statistics, an American is sexually assaulted every 98 seconds.
-This statistic alone is incredibly alarming, but to define this more, other statistics suggest that:
+This statistic alone is incredibly alarming, but other statistics suggest that:

 - One in four girls and one in six boys will be sexually abused before they turn 18 years old (National Sexual Violence Resource Center, 2015).

 - One in five women and one in 16 men are sexually assaulted while in college (National Sexual Violence Resource Center, 2015).

 Sexual assault is an under-reported crime.
 It is estimated that only 63% of incidents are reported to the authorities—and just 12% of child sexual abuse cases (NSVRC, 2015).
 Beyond the obvious legal implications of not reporting these crimes, those who do not report sexual assault incidents are less likely to receive appropriate treatment.

 The term “sexual violence” is an all-encompassing, non-legal term that refers to crimes like sexual assault, rape, and sexual abuse.
 Sexual assault is defined by the United States Department of Justice as “any type of sexual contact or behavior that occurs without the explicit consent of the recipient.”
 This can mean inappropriate and unwanted touching and forced sexual acts (including attempted acts) such as sexual intercourse or oral sex.

 Sexual assault is traumatic.
 Similar to other traumatic experiences, it is normal for a person to experience trauma-reaction symptoms in the weeks following an assault.
 In fact, 94% of women who are raped experience post-traumatic stress disorder (PTSD) symptoms in the two weeks following the assault.
 This is normal.
 It is a reaction to the fear, feeling of loss of control, and vulnerability that one experiences following any unexpected and shocking event (i.e., what is called trauma).
 These symptoms generally include: